Appearances: Episode 61: I’m Making Air Quotes, People

 Brian’s love of Doctor Who may have no limits.
 For starters, he has tried to watch the unofficial P.R.O.B.E. spinoffs.
 During the day he leads a fantastically talented group of graphic designers in making Fantasy Flight Games look pretty.
 At night he can be seen playing games of all types or just going to bed early.
 Brian’s bucket list includes trying to watch all televised Doctor Who ever made and he has only twenty-three serials/stories left.
 He doesn’t have a website or anything to ballyhoo.

-Appearances: Episode 15: Civilized Gentlemen, Episode 34: Precipice Of Failure, Episode 49: Eaters Of Mars and Episode 60: Dr. Who and the Sackbut
+Appearances: Episode 15: Civilized Gentlemen, Episode 34: Precipice Of Failure, Episode 49: Eaters Of Mars, Episode 60: Dr. Who and the Sackbut and Episode 69: It’s Okay for It to Just Happen Like That.

 Joseph Scrimshaw is a comedian and writer based in Los Angeles.
 He’s appeared at the San Francisco SketchFest, w00tstock, headlined the Jonathan Coulton Cruise, and appeared on Geek & Sundry’s TableTop.
 His writing credits include the movie riffing site RiffTrax, the radio show Wits (where he wrote sketches for Paul F. Tompkins, Dave Foley, Neil Gaiman), and more.
 Joseph’s podcast Obsessed is part of Feral Audio and has been listed as a Staff Favorite in comedy on iTunes.
 His latest comedy album Flaw Fest was released in 2013.
 John Hodgman said, “I am glad Joseph Scrimshaw has the power of thought and audible speech, or else this very funny album would not exist.”